 5. Responsibility: The ability to be accountable for the outcomes of personal and professional actions and to follow through on commitments that encompass the profession within the scope of work, community and social responsibilities.

-Beginning Level: Intermediate Level: Entry Level: Post-Entry Level: Demonstrates punctuality Provides a safe and secure environment for patients Assumes responsibility for actions Follows through on commitments Articulates limitations and readiness to learn Abides by all policies of academic program and clinical facility Displays awareness of and sensitivity to diverse populations Completes projects without prompting Delegates tasks as needed Collaborates with team members, patients and families Provides evidence-based patient care Educates patients as consumers of health care services Encourages patient accountability Directs patients to other health care professionals as needed Acts as a patient advocate Promotes evidence-based practice in health care settings Accepts responsibility for implementing solutions Demonstrates accountability for all decisions and behaviors in academic and clinical settings Recognizes role as a leader Encourages and displays leadership Facilitates program development and modification Promotes clinical training for students and coworkers Monitors and adapts to changes in the health care system Promotes service to the community Examples of behaviors to support my sel Regarding this Professional Behavior, I If assessment: would like to improve in the following wa rys:
+Beginning Level: Intermediate Level: Entry Level: Post-Entry Level: Demonstrates punctuality Provides a safe and secure environment for patients Assumes responsibility for actions Follows through on commitments Articulates limitations and readiness to learn Abides by all policies of academic program and clinical facility Displays awareness of and sensitivity to diverse populations Completes projects without prompting Delegates tasks as needed Collaborates with team members, patients and families Provides evidence-based patient care Educates patients as consumers of health care services Encourages patient accountability Directs patients to other health care professionals as needed Acts as a patient advocate Promotes evidence-based practice in health care settings Accepts responsibility for implementing solutions Demonstrates accountability for all decisions and behaviors in academic and clinical settings Recognizes role as a leader Encourages and displays leadership Facilitates program development and modification Promotes clinical training fo students and coworkers Monitors and adapts to changes in the health care system Promotes service to the community